FCA Confirms Changes to MiFID II Rules on Research Plus an End to RTS 28 Reports on Best Execution

 In a move not signalled in the original Consultation, the FCA have clarified that macro-economic research may not be included in the FICC exemption and hence should still be treated as a research service that must be paid for.
 The FCA’s reasoning is that macro-economic research can explicitly or implicitly suggest an investment strategy.
 It can often support equity strategies as well as FICC.

-We view this distinction as unhelpful: macro-economic research comprises a very large part of research to support fixed income, currency, and commodity strategies, and disentangling these elements may be virtually impossible, in practice.
+We view this distinction within the FCA MiFID II rules on research and inducement as unhelpful: macro-economic research comprises a very large part of research to support fixed income, currency, and commodity strategies, and disentangling these elements may be virtually impossible, in practice.
 We are already aware of one large investment bank proposing to continue with existing commercial arrangements in these sectors.

 Timing of revised rules on research

-The new research exemptions apply from 1 March 2022.
+The new FCA MiFID II research rule exemptions apply from 1 March 2022.
 For firms operating a research budget on an annual basis, this introduces an awkward two month period before the relevant categories can be excluded.

 End of best execution reports